Hex-Security/hex-nest/README.md

       - **Drill-Down Capability**: Users can click on any graphical representation to get a detailed view of the data, allowing for in-depth analysis right from the dashboard.
       - **Customizable Widgets**: Admins can customize which widgets to display or hide, depending on their priorities or management focus.
       - **Responsive Design**: The dashboard should be fully responsive, ensuring that it is accessible and functional across devices, from desktops to tablets.

+    - **Design approach**:
+      - **Theme and Color Palette**: Use a professional and clean color scheme with shades of blue, gray, and white to convey security and trust.
+Accent colors like green or red can highlight key metrics or alerts.
+      - **Widgets Layout**:
+        - **Grid System**: Arrange the widgets in a grid layout for easy navigation and scalability.
+        - **Card Design**: Each widget should be encapsulated within card-like containers that include a header, chart or statistic, and a minimal border.
+      - **Interactive Elements**:
+        - **Hover Effects**: Implement hover effects on widgets for a preview of more detailed data.
+        - **Clickable Charts**: Ensure charts are interactive, allowing admins to click through for deeper data exploration.
+      - **Responsive Design**: Ensure the dashboard adapts to various screen sizes, with a mobile-first approach for on-the-go management.

 2. **Complex Data Management**
     - **Purpose**: Allows admins to manage and update details about the complex they oversee.